daxter-army/key-cast/readme.md

 - activate virtual env by opening the terminal in the project dir -> `source ./keycast_env/bin/activate`

+- open terminal in the project dir and run -> `python3 keycast_gui.py`

 **for testing purposes**

 - open terminal in the project dir and run -> `python3 keycast_gui.py`